 How to Crochet Rows of V-stitch DC Shells

 The above tutorial is the basic crochet guide to creating this stitch.
-However, if you want to create an entire item using this stitch (for example, a blanket made entirely of this stitch) then you need to know how to begin the rows and create the first v-stitch shells.
+However, if you want to create an entire item using this stitch (for example, a v-stitch shell crochet blanket) then you need to know how to begin the rows and how to create the first v-stitch shells.
 Here's how:

 - Crochet a foundation chain.